Machine Robo Rescue: Yellow Gears

-Voice by: Akiko Kimura.
+voiced by: Akiko Kimura.
 Main pilot of the Yellow Gears' Gear-Dump transport and medical specialist.
 She is a "therapy natural", which gives her the ability to instill calm to anyone she talks to although this ability is not mentioned until episode 44.
 She is the main backup of the Yellow Gears along with Ken.
 She later leaves MRR to develop laws to make International Hyper Rescue more responsive.